-Sotheby’s is offering one of the world’s most exceptional diamonds to ever hit the auction market – a 102.39-carat D color flawless oval diamond.
-What makes this sale even more ground-breaking is that the stone is being sold without a reserve – which means there is no minimum selling price and it goes to the highest bidder regardless of its intrinsic value.
-This is the first time that any auction house has ever offered a diamond of this importance (or any work of art or object of this high value) without a reserve.
+Sotheby’s is offering one of the world’s most exceptional natural diamonds to ever hit the auction market – a 102.39-carat D color flawless oval diamond.
+What makes this sale even more ground-breaking is that the diamond stone is being sold at a world renowned auction house acclaimed for their diamond jewelry without a reserve – which means there is no minimum selling price and it goes to the highest bidder regardless of its intrinsic value.
+This is the first time that any auction house has ever conducted a diamond auction of this importance (or any work of art or object of this high value) without a reserve.

 Online bidding opens on September 15 and the stone will be offered on October 5 at a stand-alone, single lot live auction in Hong Kong.
-All eyes will be on this sale and the hammer price.
+All eyes will be on this online diamond sale, reflecting the growing interest for digital jewelry auctions, and the hammer price.

-The magnificent oval diamond is part of a rare subgroup of diamonds known as Type IIa, which are the most pure and transparent stones, and the most coveted by collectors and world-class designers alike.
-Originally, Type IIa diamonds were identified as originating from the famous Golconda mines of India but today stones of this classification are being uncovered around the world, but they remain exceptionally rare discoveries.
+The magnificent oval cut 102 carat diamond is part of a rare subgroup of natural diamonds known as Type IIa, which are the most pure and transparent stones, and the most coveted by collectors and world-class designers alike.
+Originally, Type IIa diamonds were identified as originating from the famous Golconda diamond mines of India.
+Today, stones of this diamond classification are being uncovered around the world, however they remain exceptionally rare diamond discoveries.